ArunasJok/PlaceMark/README.md

 ## Running the tests

-You can run test either using local memmory or using Miongo Db.
+You can run test either using local memory or using Miongo Db.

 ## Contributing